 Students may repeat a course in which they previously received a passing grade only with the specific authorization of the graduate program and the Graduate School Dean.
 Authorization to repeat courses merely to improve the grade will rarely be given.

 In an authorized repetition of a course the student will not receive credit hours toward graduation for both courses.
-The student will only receive credit hours toward graduation for the most recent attempt, and only the last grade received will be counted in the student’s GPA.
+The student will only receive credit hours toward graduation for the most recent attempt.

 A student who repeats a course without permission of the Dean and graduate program earns neither credit hours nor quality points for the repeated course.